 How to Navigate Mental Health and the Holidays

 Most families would say that the holiday season normally brings both elements of joy and difficulty.
-But this year, some of our joyful experiences are more challenging or may not happen at all due to COVID-19.
-See how to handle the holidays with less stress, start conversations and start new traditions with the help of On Our Sleeves’ resources.
+See how to handle the holidays with less stress, start conversations and enjoy family traditions with the help of On Our Sleeves’ resources.